Nebraska Revised Statute 43-2,108.05

 (d) By the Department of Health and Human Services for purposes of juvenile intake services, the preparation of case plans and reports, the preparation of evaluations, compliance with federal reporting requirements, or the supervision and protection of persons placed with the department or for licensing or certification purposes under sections 71-1901 to 71-1906.01, the Child Care Licensing Act, or the Children's Residential Facilities and Placing Licensure Act;

 (e) By the individual who is the subject of the sealed record and by persons authorized by such individual.
 The individual shall provide satisfactory verification of his or her identity;

 (f) At the request of a party in a civil action that is based on a case that has a sealed record, as needed for the civil action.
 The party also may copy the sealed record as needed for the civil action.
 The sealed record shall be used solely in the civil action and is otherwise confidential and subject to this section;

-(g) By persons engaged in bona fide research, with the permission of the court, only if the research results in no disclosure of the person's identity and protects the confidentiality of the sealed record; or
+(g) By persons engaged in bona fide research, with the permission of the court or the State Court Administrator, only if the research results in no disclosure of the person's identity and protects the confidentiality of the sealed record; or

-(h) By a law enforcement agency if a person whose record has been sealed applies for employment with the law enforcement agency.
+(h) By a law enforcement agency if the individual whose record has been sealed applies for employment with the law enforcement agency.

 (4) Nothing in this section prohibits the Department of Health and Human Services from releasing information from sealed records in the performance of its duties with respect to the supervision and protection of persons served by the department.

-(6) Any person who violates this section may be held in contempt of court.
+(6) Any person who knowingly violates this section shall be guilty of a Class V misdemeanor.